July 2016 Dhaka attack: Attack and hostage

 Alerted by the gunfire, police detective Rabiul Karim and officer-in-charge Salauddin Khan started to investigate.
 Other police officers responded, arriving at the restaurant.
 The attackers then engaged in a shootout with the police.
 Police cordoned off the area around the restaurant and planned a rescue raid.
 The attackers however threw grenades and fired, killing officers Karim and Khan.

 DMP Commissioner, Asaduzzaman Mia, and several officers struck inside and opened fire on the terrorists in an attempt to rescue civilians from the site.
 9 people were brought back from the site in the attempt.
 Prime Minister Sheikh Hasina was briefed by the Commissioner and she instructed him to move away with his men and informed him the Army Chief Belal Shafiul Huq was on his way from Sylhet.

 The attackers then spotted one member of staff, named Miraj, who hid in the corner.
 One of the gunman told Miraj: "Everyone else ran away but you couldn't make it, that means God wants you to die."
 The gunman then strapped him to a chair with explosives, creating their human shield.
 The gunmen then separated the Muslims from the non-Muslims.
 The Muslims were given food and water, while the non-Muslims, were not.
 On the early morning of 2 July, the attackers began releasing hostages.
 A group of women wearing hijabs were released by the attackers; they offered a young Bangladeshi man, Faraaz Hossain, the opportunity to leave as well.
 However, Hossain refused their offer and refused to leave his friends, who were prohibited from leaving by the gunmen.

 Pictures allegedly taken from inside the restaurant were circulated on Twitter by pro-IS accounts and show several bodies and pools of blood on the floor.
-The daily Kaler Kantho reported that the militant group Ansar al-Islam announced the upcoming attack via a tweet almost 10 hours before the actual attack took place.
+The daily Kaler Kantho reported that the terrorist group Ansar al-Islam announced the upcoming attack via a tweet almost 10 hours before the actual attack took place.

+In 2026, the restaurant's founder, Nasirul Alam Porag, gave an interview detailing his experience through the event for the first time.
+Porag was in Bangkok, Thailand after three weeks of opening its first outlet there when the attack took place.
+He followed the event live via security cameras in the restaurant and was fed live in-detail updates from the scene.
+According to him, his biggest concerns then were only his staffs and guests.